 You expect your car’s air conditioning system to deliver cool air on those too hot to handle days.
 At some point, however, a problem may emerge, one that could challenge your abilities.
 Air conditioning repair is not always a simple do-it-yourself project.
+While air conditioning systems in automobiles have been around for decades, the operation of the system itself is based on a precise balance of physics.
 Here’s how to know when to DIY or trust the job to the experts.

 Rule Out the Easy Problems